ONSdigital/dp/guides/INSTALLING.md

 - [Publishing](#publishing) gives you the ability to update, preview and publish content - required for changes to any part of the publishing system.

-- [CMD](#cmd) apps will support the filterable dataset journey, and would mean you have ever possible service running.
+- [CMD](#cmd) apps will support the filterable dataset journey, and would mean you have every possible service running.

 Unless otherwise stated, within a services directory it is run using `$ make debug`